tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

 ## Lecture 5: model-based specifications, continued {#lec5}

+### Learning outcomes

+1. State a model-based specification for an ADT that uses an invariant
+2. Compare equational specifications to model-based specifications

+### Review: invariant-based specification

 Adding invariants to the model-based specification above:

 1. Same as above: create a model with `S`, `init_spec`, `op_spec`, and `f_spec.